ImgBotApp/InternetNL/detail/mail/tls/version/verdict/good_en.md

-Your mail server supports sufficiently secure TLS versions.
+All your mail servers support sufficiently secure TLS versions.